jacygao/jacygao.github.io/draft/event-sourcing-2.md

 Order Management is often partially implemented with Event Sourcing.
 The main intension is to address the issue with consistency across multiple operations.
 An event store can be used as both database and queue.

 # Benifits of Event Sourcing

+Event Sourcing is the only way to guarantee you event logs in distributed architecture

+"avoid having to use a 2pc transaction between the data model and the message queue" - Young

+"Testing with the events that actually happens" - Young

+"visualise concurrency violation" - Young

+"performance benifits due to only one disk write for both your storage and your durable queue" - Young

 # Use cases of Event Sourcing